 They have 1,000 things to do, and listening to random stories with no point isn’t at the top of their list.
 (Actually, that would never be at the top of your list either, so don’t be that guy.)Your mentor's time is valuable.
 Act like it.
 Click To Tweet

 Your mentor isn’t your friend; he or she is your mentor.

 If you want a friendship, go make friends with someone.
 But if you want a mentor, well, that’s a whole different thing.

 You’re not going to hang out over cold-brew coffee, you’re going to learn.
 So learn (even if that happens over cold-brew coffee).

 Don’t get me wrong, over time some of your mentors will become your friends.
 That’s happened to me more than a few times.

 But a mentoring relationship really doesn’t begin that way.

-3. Never arrive with a list of thoughtful questions
+3. Never arrive without a list of thoughtful questions

 Few things drive mentors crazier than people who arrive with no questions.

 The second worst practice is to arrive with questions that haven’t been thought through particularly well.